Sewist. Teacher. Author.

-I love to make clothes.
-Creating clothes can be slow, meticulous work but oh, the final product – it speaks of me: the love and care I put into the garment.
-It also speaks of the wearer: bold or soft spoken, brightly colored or muted tones, bejeweled or plain – if it accurately represents the wearer – she will stand tall and feel confident: an equal to anyone in the room.
+The final product speaks of me: the love and care put into the garment, and it speaks of the wearer: bold or soft spoken, brightly colored or muted tones, bejeweled or plain; if it accurately represents the wearer – she will stand tall and feel confident: an equal to anyone in the room.